Mudra (music)

-A mudra (Sanskrit for sign or symbol) is a term woven into compositions in Indian classical music, particularly Carnatic music, that indicates the identity of the composer, a patron, the raga, tala, or style.
+In Indian classical music, particularly Carnatic music, a mudra (Sanskrit for sign or symbol) is a term woven into compositions that indicates the identity of the composer, a patron, the raga, tala, or style.
 A composer might use his own name or a pseudonym.
 Not all composers have mudras, and they do not necessarily relate to the composer's name.